kitzeslab/opensoundscape/docs/Overview.md

 target sound and requires different preprocessing parameters.
 Some options are:

 a.
-Tweak preprocessing parameters so that training samples more clearly
-    show distinctive features of the target sound.
+Tweak preprocessing parameters so that training samples more clearly show distinctive features of the target sound.<br>

 b.
 Add confusion sounds into the negatives.
-For instance, if your
+For instance, if your Common Nighthawk model keeps scoring American Woodcock highly, you<br>
-    Common Nighthawk model keeps scoring American Woodcock highly, you could add more clips from Xeno-Canto American Woodcock files into your negatives.
+    &nbsp;&nbsp;&nbsp;&nbsp;could add more clips from Xeno-Canto American Woodcock files into your negatives.<br>

 c.
 Add high-scoring negatives from the test set into the overlays.
-This
-    can increase the variety of sounds the classifier is exposed to but keep in mind that these clips will now score lower when predicting on the test set.
+This can increase the variety of sounds the classifier is exposed to but<br>
+    &nbsp;&nbsp;&nbsp;&nbsp;keep in mind that these clips will now score lower when predicting on the test set.<br>

 d.
 Add another class to the classifier containing a confusion species.
-    This may help in instances where it's difficult to differentiate two species--for instance, telling apart Black-throated Blue Warbler and Cerulean Warbler songs can be challenging to the untrained observer.
+This may help in instances where it's difficult to differentiate two<br>
+    &nbsp;&nbsp;&nbsp;&nbsp;species--for instance, telling apart Black-throated Blue Warbler and Cerulean Warbler songs can be challenging<br>
-    Including both can give the classifier more specificity to the target species.
+    &nbsp;&nbsp;&nbsp;&nbsp;to the untrained observer.
+Including both can give the classifier more specificity to the <br>
+    &nbsp;&nbsp;&nbsp;&nbsp;target species.<br>

 e.
 Include more positive training examples.
-Maybe the classifier simply
+Maybe the classifier simplydoesn't have enough to work off of.
+Including the first 120 rather<br>
-    doesn't have enough to work off of.
-Including the first 120 rather than the first 60 seconds of Xeno-canto recordings in a two-class Barred Owl/Great Horned Owl classifier increased performance despite already having the target 200 positive examples for each class.
+    &nbsp;&nbsp;&nbsp;&nbsp;than the first 60 seconds of Xeno-canto recordings in a two-class Barred Owl/Great Horned Owl classifier <br>
+    &nbsp;&nbsp;&nbsp;&nbsp;increased performance despite already having the target 200 positive examples for each class.<br>

 ## Additional Resources